-Henderson has therefore arranged a shareholder event to be held at Henderson's offices at 201 Bishopsgate, London EC2M 3AE on Thursday 15 December 2016 at 11.00a.m.
+Janus Henderson has therefore arranged a shareholder event to be held at Janus Henderson's offices at 201 Bishopsgate, London EC2M 3AE on Thursday 14 December 2017 at 11.00 a.m.
 The event will provide the opportunity for the Fund Manager, Michael Kerley, to give a presentation on the investment strategy and performance.
 The event will include light refreshments.
-If you wish to attend, please return the yellow card which is enclosed with this Report.
-For the first time this year the event will be live streamed so Shareholders who cannot attend in person can view the meeting live as it happens online at www.henderson.com/trustslive
+If you wish to attend, please return the yellow card which is enclosed with this report.
+The event will be live streamed so shareholders who cannot attend in person can view the meeting live as it happens online at www.janushenderson.com/trustslive.